-Cholecystitis is an inflammation of the gallbladder that can cause severe complications.
-It usually happens because a gallstone gets stuck at the opening of the gallbladder.
-The symptoms can include fever, pain, and nausea.
+Cholecystitis is an inflammation of the gallbladder.
+The gallbladder becomes distended, and severe complications can arise.
+It can happen when a gallstone gets stuck at the opening of the gallbladder.
+Symptoms can include fever, pain, and nausea.

 Without treatment, cholecystitis can result in perforation of the gallbladder, tissue death, gangrene, secondary bacterial infections, and fibrosis and shrinking of the gallbladder.

 Acute cholecystitis starts suddenly, whereas chronic cholecystitis develops slowly over time.
 In the United States, approximately